sohnya/linkerd-observability/README.md

     metrics:
         enabled: true
     ```
-3. Install the helm chart with the custom values
+4. Install the helm chart with the custom values
     ```
     helm install ingress-nginx ingress-nginx/ingress-nginx --values custom_values.yaml --version 3.35.0
     ```
-4. Install the Ingress for the Linkerd dashboard and the emojivoto app
+5. In `manifests/dashboard-ingress.yml` and `manifests/emojivoto-ingress.yml`, there are routing rule for `dashboard.hilmaja.com` and `emojivoto.hilmaja.com` respectively.
     ```
-    kubectl install -f manifests/dashboard-ingress.yml
-    kubectl install -f manifests/emojivoto-ingress.yml
+    spec:
+        ingressClassName: nginx
+        rules:
+            - host: dashboard.hilmaja.com
+              http:
+              paths:
+                - path: /
     ```
+    If you want to follow along, make sure to change it to your own domain and add two A-records that point to the loadbalancer ingress IP defined above.
+6. Install the Ingress for the Linkerd dashboard and the emojivoto app
+    ```
+    kubectl apply -f manifests/dashboard-ingress.yml
+    kubectl apply -f manifests/emojivoto-ingress.yml
+    ```
-5. Verify that the resources can be accessed at http://dashboard.hilmaja.com and http://emojivoto.hilmaja.com
+7. Verify that the resources can be accessed at http://dashboard.yourdomain.com and http://emojivoto.yourdomain.com

 # Observability
 Hello :)